-As of December 31, 2021, we had approximately \$189.7 million and \$187.1 million of federal and state net operating losses ("NOLs"), respectively.
-The federal NOLs include \$49.9 million which expire at various dates through 2036, and \$139.7 million which carry forward indefinitely.
+As of December 31, 2022, our fiscal year end, we had approximately \$240.3 million and \$241.3 million of federal and state net operating losses ("NOLs"), respectively.
+The federal NOLs include \$49.9 million which expire at various dates through 2036, and \$190.4 million which carry forward indefinitely.
 Our ability to use such federal NOLs to offset taxable income is limited to 80% of taxable income with respect to taxable years beginning after December 31, 2020.
-Our state NOLs expire at various dates through 2041.
-As of December 31, 2021, we had federal and state research and development tax credits of \$7.2 million and \$3.3 million, respectively, which expire at various dates through 2041.
+Our state NOLs expire at various dates through 2042.
+As of December 31, 2022, we had federal and state research and development tax credits of \$9.6 million and \$4.6 million, respectively, which expire at various dates through 2041.
 A portion of these NOLs and the tax credit carryforwards could expire unused and be unavailable to offset future taxable income or income tax liabilities, respectively.
-In addition, in general, under Sections 382 and 383 of the United States Internal Revenue Code of 1986, as amended (the "Code"), a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its pre-change NOLs or tax credits to offset future taxable income or tax liabilities.
+In addition, in general, under Sections 382 and 383 of the U.S. Internal Revenue Code of 1986, as amended (the "Code"), a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its pre-change NOLs or tax credits to offset future taxable income or tax liabilities.
 For these purposes, an ownership change generally occurs where the aggregate stock ownership of one or more stockholders or groups of stockholders who owns at least 5% of a corporation's stock increases its ownership by more than 50 percentage points over its lowest ownership percentage within a specified testing period.
 Our existing NOLs or tax credits may be subject to limitations arising from previous ownership changes.
 In addition, future changes in our stock ownership, many of which are outside of our control, could result in an ownership change under Sections 382 and 383 of the Code.
 Our state NOLs or tax credits may also be limited or impaired under state law.
 Our ability to utilize our NOLs or tax credits is also conditioned upon our attaining profitability and generating federal and state taxable income and income tax liabilities.
 We have incurred significant net losses since our inception and, therefore, we do not know whether or when we will generate the federal or state taxable income or income tax liabilities necessary to utilize our NOLs or tax credits.
 Accordingly, we may not be able to utilize a material portion of our NOLs or tax credits.
 In addition, we may be required to pay federal income taxes due to the 80% limitation on utilization of certain federal NOLs to offset taxable income, even if we have federal NOLs that are otherwise available for use.